AhmedGabr496/EmailAttachment_TestAutomation_Framwork/README.md

 # Vodafone Egypt VIS Test automation technical assesment
-### An automation FramWork that automates the process of sending an email attachment and Verify the received email.
+### A Test automation FramWork that automates the process of sending an email attachment and Verify the received email.